abpframework/abp/docs/en/AspNet-Boilerplate-Migration-Guide.md

 ABP Framework has the `IClock` service ([see](Clock.md)) which has a similar goal, but now you need to inject it whenever you need it.

+### Event Bus

+ASP.NET Boilerplate has an in-process event bus system.
+You typically inject the `IEventBus` (or use the static instance `EventBus.Default`) to trigger an event.
+It automatically triggers events for entity changes (like `EntityCreatingEventData` and `EntityUpdatedEventData`).
+You create a class by implementing the `IEventHandler<T>` interface.

+ABP Framework separates the event bus into two services: `ILocalEventBus` and `IDistributedEventBus`.

+The local event bus is similar to the event bus of the ASP.NET Boilerplate while the distributed event bus is new feature introduced in the ABP Framework.

+So, to migrate your code;

+* Use the `ILocalEventBus` instead of the `IEventBus`.
+* Implement the `ILocalEventHandler` instead of the `IEventHandler`.

+> Note that ABP Framework has also an `IEventBus` interface, but it does exists to be a common interface for the local and distributed event bus.
+It is not injected and directly used.

 ## Missing Features

 The following features are not present for the ABP Framework.
 Here, a list of major missing features (and the related issue for that feature waiting on the ABP Framework GitHub repository):